Neunerlei/lockpick/README.md

 ## TLDR

-This is a package that allows you to disable all locks that another author might impose on code you use in your project.
+This is a package that allows you to disable ALL locks that another author might have imposed on code you use in your project.
 It contains some tools that I use for years now and work quite well.

 ## WARNING

-- Expect there to be a LOT of inflection happening
+- Expect there to be a LOT of reflection and string manipulation happening 🙈
-- If you break open third-party code be sure that **YOU KNOW** what you are doing and the code might change and so your code needs to be flexible enough not to break.
+- If you break open third-party code be sure that **YOU KNOW** what you are doing, and that the code might change and so your code needs to be flexible enough not to break.

 ## Rambling

-While I understand why principles like SOLID exist and why you can easily get in trouble if you start to modify third-party code.
-In a day-to-day basis, where you need to find solutions `private` and `final` are two words that bring me to the brink of cringe every time I see them.
-Making something private AND final in code other developers might use is like locking in a room without lights, windows and a door they could use to do their job.
-If you as an author use `protected` and someone modifies that code, without it being clearly marked as "@api" it should be fairly clear that there might be dragons when you start to fiddle with the internals.
-But, please, please guys and gals all around, don't take away the option to fix a bug you did, or extend a feature you did.
+While I understand why principles like SOLID exist, and why you can easily get in trouble if you start to modify third-party code.
+In a day-to-day basis, where you need to find solutions; `private` and `final` are two words that bring me to the brink of cringe every time I see them.
+Making something private AND final in code other developers might use is like locking someone into a room without lights, windows and a door they could use to do their job.
+If you as an author use
+`protected` and someone modifies that code, without it being clearly marked as "@api" it should be fairly clear that there might be dragons.
+But, please, please guys and gals all around the world, don't take away the option from others to fix a bug, or extend a feature you did.

 ## Installation